mkschreder/juci/README.md

 License Notice
 --------------

+Copyright (C) 2015 JUCI Project.
+All rights reserved.

 Contributors:
+	- Martin K. Schröder <mkschreder.uk@gmail.com>
+	- Reidar Cederqvist <reidar.cederqvist@gmail.com>
 	- Noel Wuyts <skype: noel.wuyts>: angular, widgets, development
 	- Feten Besbes <skype: feten_besbes>: css

-Project lead: Martin K. Schröder <mkschreder.uk@gmail.com>

-Copyright (C) 2012-2013 Inteno Broadband Technology AB.
-All rights reserved.

-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License version 2 as published by the Free Software Foundation.
+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License version 3 as published by the Free Software Foundation.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of